 Major research themes in the IDDRC include:

-- Behavioral development in normal and at risk populations
+- Early development of brain and behavior, with longitudinal studies in normal and at risk populations.